Physical Signatures of Supercritical Fluid Boundaries

 On the other hand, the proposed framework and analysis methods can be generalized to many other systems.
 In particular, it would be very interesting to study the nature of order in the quantum supercritical state~\cite{wang2024quantum, lv2024quantum}, in the context of quantum many-body correlations.
-Moreover, the dynamical signatures of the $L^-$ line can be explored by in the supercritical kinetics of black holes~\cite{Zhao:2025ecg,li2025critical,Li:2025tdd} and holographic models as well \cite{Zhao:2024jhs}.
+Moreover, the dynamical signatures of the $L^-$ line can be explored in the supercritical kinetics of black holes~\cite{Zhao:2025ecg,li2025critical,Li:2025tdd} and holographic models as well \cite{Zhao:2024jhs}.
 Another future direction is to examine in more detail the analogy between the supercritical fluid state and the QCD phase diagram of nuclear matter.
 Interestingly, a three-state phase diagram presenting an intermediate partially deconfined phase, and naive similarities with our proposal depicted in Fig.~\ref{fig:1}(a), has been recently discussed \cite{Hanada2023,Glozman2022,fujimoto2025new}.

-In conclusion, returning to the fundamental question of ``\textit{what separates a liquid from a gas}''~\cite{10.1063/PT.3.1796}, our revised answer points to the existence of a distinct supercritical fluid state, clearly distinguishable from both gas and liquid phases in terms of thermodynamic, structural, transport, and dynamical properties.
+In conclusion, returning to the fundamental question of ``\textit{what separates a liquid from a gas}''~\cite{10.1063/PT.3.1796}, our revised answer points to the existence of an intermediate supercritical fluid state, clearly distinguishable from both gas and liquid phases in terms of thermodynamic, structural, transport, and dynamical properties.